iamdevonbutler/mongorules/README.md

 There are some notes on the behavior of mongorules that may not be initially obvious:

 - Mongodb methods `push()` and `addToSet()` add items to an array and thus cannot mongorules cannot validate minLength & maxLength.
-- If preforming an `upsert`, all required fields must be present in the update payload (validated as an insert).
-- Upsert and save, operations have the porential to preform an insert, and thus, must include all required fields.
+- Upsert and save, operations have the potential to preform an insert, and thus, must include all required fields.
 - By default, the '\_id' field is validated using the `mongodb.ObjectID.isValid()` method.
 If this behavior is not desired, or, if you wish to add other schema requirements to the '\_id' field, you may add the '\_id' field to your schemas.
+- During an insert/update, fields included in the payload that are not present in schema will be disregarded, and the operation will continue to execute.

 ## License
 MIT